prometheus/client_java/CONTRIBUTING.md

   on our [mailing list](https://groups.google.com/forum/?fromgroups#!forum/prometheus-developers).
   This will avoid unnecessary work and surely give you and us a good deal of inspiration.

+## Formatting

+This repository uses [Google Java Format](https://github.com/google/google-java-format) to format the code.

+Run `./mvnw spotless:apply` to format the code (only changed files) before committing.